This post may contain affiliate links, view our disclaimer for details.

 - Air Fryer- if air frying

-- Wire Cooling Rack
+- Wire Cooling Rack– for glazing the buns

-Step By Step Instructions
+Step By Step Guide

 Activate the Yeast

 To make these homemade honey buns, you need to first make the dough.
 The first step to any yeasted dough is to activate the yeast!
-Yeast needs a warm liquid and sugar to ‘feed’ it and to help activate it.
-If you don’t activate your yeast, the dough won’t rise.
+Yeast needs a warm liquid and sugar to โfeedโ it and to help activate it.
+If you donโt activate your yeast, the dough wonโt rise.

-STEP 3: Set the yeast mixture aside for 10 minutes to activate.
-Once activated, it should puff/bubble up, and if it doesn’t, the yeast hasn’t been activated.
-If this happens, it’s likely that the yeast is dead.
+Mix the warm milk and sugar.
+Add the yeast.
+Set the yeast mixture aside for 10 minutes to activate.
+Once activated, it should puff/bubble up, and if it doesnโt, the yeast hasnโt been activated.
+If this happens, itโs likely that the yeast is dead.

 Make the Honey Bun Dough

-STEP 2: Add the wet ingredients.
-You’ll want to make a well in the center and add in the almond milk, melted vegan butter, egg replacer, vegan honey, vanilla, and the activated yeast mixture.
+Add the wet ingredients.
+Youโll want to make a well in the center and add in the almond milk, melted vegan butter, egg replacer, vegan honey, vanilla, and the activated yeast mixture.
 It should come together into a soft dough.
 You may need to use your hands to knead the dough into a ball.
 The dough may also be slightly sticky.
 If it is, you can sprinkle 1 tablespoon of flour on it.

 Shaping the Honey Buns

-STEP 1: Roll the dough.
-Once your dough has doubled in size, you can roll it out on a lightly floured surface into a 12” x 12” square.
+Roll the dough.
+Once your dough has doubled in size, you can roll it out on a lightly floured surface into a 12โ x 12โ square.
+Spread the filling on the dough.
+Using a pastry brush, spread the mixture onto the rolled-out dough, making sure to leave a ยฝโ border along the edges.

 Cooking the Honey Buns